govindKAG/vim-notes/vim notes.md

 - from a shell use vim -o to open multiple files in splits. use -O for vsplits.

 - use :qa to quit all open splits at once

+- vim slime can be used for quickly capturing code snippets by having another vim instance as the target pane